WardGauderis/SFML/README.md

 # Support vector machine (SVM)

 Similar to the Perceptron Learning Algorithm (PLA), SVM is meant to classify binary data by separating data in two groups.
 However, instead of trying to a hyperplane that works (like PLA), SVM calculates the hyperplane that best separates the data.
-Its objective is thus to find the hyperplane that obtains the largest margin between the two groups.
+Its objective is thus to find the hyperplane that maximizes margin between the two groups.
+(It is thus an optimization problem)

 ![image-20220514162339201](C:\GitHub\SFML\image-20220514162339201.png)